 Beginning with the summer session in 1954, a fifth-year program of teacher education leading to the degree Master of Teaching was instituted at Northwestern Oklahoma State University in accordance with the authority granted by the Oklahoma State Regents of Higher Education on January 25, 1954.
 In 1969, the degree was changed to the Master of Education degree.
-The degree has several programs and options available, including Adult Education Management and Administration, Curriculum and Instruction, Educational Leadership, Elementary Education, Reading Specialist, School Counseling, Secondary Education, and the Non-Certificate option.
+The degree has several programs and options available, including Adult Education Management and Administration, Curriculum and Instruction, Educational Leadership, Reading Specialist, and School Counseling.